haxtheweb/edtechjoker/draft-outline.md

 - Go to the github site for the fork and hit the "pull request" button.
 - Issue a "PR" back to your partner's repo.
 - Copy a link to the PR into the edtechjoker slack channel so I can check them out later
-- If you and your partner know how to accept PRs, then do this too.
+- If you and your partner know how to accept PRs, then do this too so you have the info in your repo.

 ### Attendence
 Get as far as you can above (turning it in after class / before thursday if needed).
-Erica will be taking attendance / sending detail as to how we'll take attendance.
+EACH PERSON SHOULD TURN IN A LINK TO THEIR PR.
+This will count as attendence for the day.
 Thank you for engaging today and hopefully I'll be back in town soon.

 --- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---